sjilss/h264_qdct_ptc/README.md

 1. double click 'video-decode.bat', to obtain a cover 'walk_cif_cover.yuv'.
 2. double click 'embed.bat', to embed 'ext-meg.txt' into 'walk_cif_cover.yuv', and obtain a stego 'walk_cif_stego.264'.
 3. double click 'extract.bat', to extract the secret message into 'ext-meg.txt' (a new generated file) from 'walk_cif_stego.264'.
+(Note: if users meet runtime erors, like missing .dll, etc, just be free to contact me, wangyu9078@iie.ac.cn.)
 =========================================

 <b> 1.Compilation </b><br/>